Feuerzangenbowle and Gluehwein Christmas Drinks from Germany

 You can make a whole pot of Glühwein and then burn the sugar cone right over the pot and then serve it in mugs.
 You might want to consider pouring the Glühwein into a Fondue pot and setting the burner to low to keep the Mulled Wine hot throughout an evening of socializing.
 Use the Large Sugar Tray and rest across the pot on the top edges.
 Place the Large Zuckerhut Sugar Cone on the tray and generously drizzle the sugar cone with Rum.
 Carefully light the cone with a long neck lighter or long match, turn off the lights and watch it burn.

-For Making Feuerzangenbowle in a Mug - Three Options:
+For Making Feuerzangenbowle in a Mug - Two Options:

 Small Tray and Small Sugar Cone - Use the same technique as above just on a smaller scale.